- 1 Daily Visit £12

 PERSONALISED CARE

-A pet sitter caring for your cat/s at home can: • Give one-on-one attention. • Monitor for changes in behavior, eating, or health. • Stick closely to your cat’s specific needs or medication schedule.
+A pet sitter caring for your cat/s at home can: • Give one on one attention. • Monitor for changes in behaviour, eating, or health. • Stick closely to your cat’s specific needs or medication schedule.

 MORE COMFORTABLE ENVIRONMENT